open-edge-insights/eii-messagebus/docs/developing_protocols.md

 ## Overview

-Protocols are at the bottom most layer of the EIS Message Bus stack.
-They provide the implementation for the messaging primitives supported by the EIS Message Bus.
+Protocols are at the bottom most layer of the EII Message Bus stack.
+They provide the implementation for the messaging primitives supported by the EII Message Bus.
 The main tasks expected of a protocol are as follows:

 1. Initialize the state of the underlying message library (i.e. ZeroMQ, DDS, etc.)
 2. Implement methods for initializing contexts for publishers, subscribers,